-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team where the air quality in an airshed exceeds the NAAQS for any of the ambient air standards, there is a duty to take action to rectify the situation.
+Comments raised by stakeholders Stakeholder name Organisation/ community Date Source Response there is a duty to take action to rectify the situation.
 Allowing polluters who contribute to these exceedances to continue doing so is contrary to this regulatory duty.
 Allowing the postponement of compliance with any measure aimed to reduce pollution impacts in an airshed would likewise go against the regulatory intention of AQA.
-Andrews information to enable the National Air Quality Officer to reach a decision which is informed by all relevant considerations.
-The approach to understanding the potential health and environmental impacts of their applications has been detailed in Section 5 of the AIR.
 Note that Sasol and Natref have outlined air quality improvement roadmaps in their motivation reports, which will serve to contribute towards ambient air quality improvements in the priority areas.
 It is not possible to prevent the impact on health of several toxic and health damaging air pollutants unless their cumulative effect is known.
 When this cannot be assessed a precautionary approach is mandated by the NEMA principles and pollution should be minimised.
 As is clear from the AIR report it is not possible to predict the cumulative effect of so many pollutants on an ecosystem.
-The same would apply to cumulative and synergistic effect of Ms Angela Andrews LRC 27 Oct 2014 LRC Submission The World Health Organisation guidelines, which informed the NAAQS, have been set on a pollutant by pollutant basis and do not consider co-exposure.
+The same would apply to cumulative and synergistic effect of pollutant cocktails on human health.
+Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission The World Health Organisation guidelines, which informed the NAAQS, have been set on a pollutant by pollutant basis and do not consider co-exposure.
 Data dealing with the effects of co-exposure to air pollutants is limited and, in most cases, it is not possible to recommend guidelines for such combinations.
 Sasol and Natref have assessed and provided all necessary information to enable the National Air Quality Officer to reach a decision which is informed by all relevant considerations.
 The approach to understanding the potential health and environmental impacts of their applications has been detailed in Section 5 of the AIR, as prescribed by the AIR regulations.
+Recommendation: It is recommended that a maximum period of Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission Noted.
+Please refer to the technical appendix for an explanation of Sasol's project development and governance framework and the application for the incinerator in question.